quacksouls/dsr-sl1/doc/fire-reinforced-club+7.md

 Demon Ruins proper.
 Make your way down to lower Demon Ruins and rest at the bonfire that spawns after you defeated the Burrowing Rockworm.
-No need to worry about Kirk invading you _en route_ to the bonfire because you do not yet have the Lord Vessel.
+No need to worry about Kirk invading you _en route_ to the bonfire because you do not yet have the Lordvessel.
 Descend the long flight of stairs and turn left to walk along a cliff edge.
 Follow the path until you reach a wooden chest that contains the Large Flame Ember.
 You will give this ember to Vamos who is located in the Catacombs.